Odalith/FFaudio/readme.md

 ## Planned Features
 - Fully support playback of rtp, rtsp, udp, and sdp (non-realtime) audio streams
 - Gapless playback for non-realtime streams via 'soon to be done callback'
-- User-configurable Equalizer, with realtime updates
+- Realtime updates to Equalizer
 - Crossfade with custom crossfade time (Note that the currently supported Crossfeed is different from Crossfade)

 ## Possible Features